Hyperparameter Optimization for AST Differencing: Experimental Results

 \subsubsection{Protocol for RQ1}

-For answering this research question we execute the \emph{global} hyperparameter optimization from \autotuningname{} over a training dataset.
-This allows us \begin{inparaenum}[\it a)] \item to find the \algoconfig that works best, and \item to measure the magnitude of the improvement by measuring the reduction of edit-script lengths. \end{inparaenum} We perform this hyperoptimization for the two considered AST meta-models (JDT and Spoon) and for the GridSearch technique implemented in \autotuningname.\footnote{ We employ the other two techniques (TPE and Random) in research question 3 where we study the performance of all the techniques according to the time budget.
-We recall that those two techniques take as input the number of evaluations to execute.
-In that question, we study the relation between that input and the performance. }
+To answer this research question, we execute the \emph{global} hyperparameter optimization from \autotuningname{} on the evaluation dataset described in Section \ref{sec:methodology:dataset}, composed of \filepairsexecuted{} file-pairs.
+We performed this hyper-optimization for the two considered AST meta-models (JDT and Spoon) using the GridSearch technique implemented in \autotuningname.

-To minimize the risk of data overfitting, we use 5-fold cross-validation.
-For each fold, we generate two sets (training and testing) for the complete dataset.
-For creating those sets, we split the data in 5 groups.
-Then, each fold uses one of those group as testing (20\% of the data) and the remaining as training (80\% of the data).
+To minimize the risk of data overfitting, we apply a 10-fold cross-validation.
+For each fold, we first generate two sets: training (90\% of the data) and testing (the remaining 10\%).
+Then, we hyperoptimize GumTree using the training dataset with the goal of finding the configuration with the best performance C$_{\text{Best}}$.
+We compare the performance of configurations using two metrics: reduction of the \begin{inparaenum}[\it 1)] \item median value (50th percentile) and \item 75th percentile value. \end{inparaenum} Then, using the testing dataset, we calculate the performance of: \begin{inparaenum}[\it a)] \item the best configuration (C$_{\text{Best}}$), and \item the default configuration (C$_{\text{Default}}$). \end{inparaenum} Next, we compute the proportion of file pairs where: \begin{inparaenum}[\it a)] \item hyper-optimization (C$_{\text{Best}}$) improves the edit-script w.r.t. default configuration (C$_{\text{Default}}$) (Metric I), \item hyper-optimization produces an equivalent edit-script (Metric E), \item hyper-optimization produces a worse edit-script (Metric W). \end{inparaenum} Finally, we report the median of I, E and W over all folds.

-For each fold, we hyperoptimize GumTree using the training dataset.
-Then we calculate the performance using the testing dataset, of: \begin{inparaenum}[\it a)] \item the configuration with the best performance found on the training set (C$_{Best}$). \item the default configuration (C$_{Default}$), \end{inparaenum} Next, we compute the proportion of file pairs where C$_{Best}$ \begin{inparaenum}[\it a)] \item hyperoptimzation improves the edit script (Metric I), \item hyperoptimzation produces an equivalent edit script (Metric E), \item hyperoptimzation produces a worse edit script (Metric W). \end{inparaenum} Finally, we report the average of I, E and W over all folds.
+We also proceed to a statistical assessment of the results using a Wilcoxon signed rank test against the size of the edit-scripts produced by two different configurations: the default and the best one found using the GridSearch technique.
+We use this test since we have no assumption about the distribution of the edit-script sizes.
+Our null and alternative hypotheses that we focus on in this RQ are as follows: \begin{itemize} \item $H^1_{\text{null}}$ There is no difference between the median length of the edit-scripts produced using the global and default configuration (alternative $H^1_{\text{alt}}$ the edit-scripts produced using global have a median shorter length than the ones produced using default). \end{itemize} We also report the effect size using Rosenthal’s R, whose value varies from 0 (small effect) to close to 1 (large effect).